caiton1/CS386-Meal-Creation-App/README.md

 3. Depending on your system you will run:
     * windows: python website/views.py
     * linux:  python3 website/views.py
+4. Setup firebase real time database
+5. create a web app on firebase, copy the app info given by firebase into the config file.
 ### License
 This projected is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file.